 Purpose: Further strengthening of the muscles on the inside of your knee that control the kneecap moves.
 Also increases knee stability

-Starting Position: Lying on your back with a pillow under your knees so knees are bent 30°.
-Feet hip width apart with a soft football in between your knees
+on your back with you feet hip width apart with a soft football in between your knees

 Action: Squeeze the football as with stage 1 (clench buttocks and knee muscles).
-Then lift one foot up off the bed, straightening the knee, all whilst still squeezing the ball.
-Hold for 3 secs and slowly lower the leg.
-Finally, relax the knee (unclench).
+Hold for 3 secs and slowly relax

 Repetition: Repeat 10-20x, 2x daily

-Purpose: Strengthen the Quads muscles without bending the knee NB Do not do this if you have a history of back problems
+Purpose: Strengthen the Quads muscles without bending the knee NB not suitable if you have a history of back problems

 Action: Pull your toes towards you and tighten/clench the muscle on the front of the thigh, locking your knee straight.
 Lift your foot up about 6 inches off the bed.
 Hold for 3-5 secs and slowly lower.
 Ensure your knee stays straight the whole time